 Through common phrases we hear like ‘chin up’, ‘pull your socks up’ and the like, we’ve been taught that many ‘head issues’ are nothing to worry about and should be dismissed.
 There is a growing recognition that mental health concerns are in fact serious issues and the culture of dismissal is a dangerous approach, but many men are still not aware of some of the most common indicators that there’s a problem that should be dealt with before it grows into something bigger.
 So how can you tell if you have an issue that you should consider seeking help with?

-Some of the most common men’s mental health issues include:
+Some common men’s mental health issues

 Many of us have been there, but few recognise just how serious isolation and loneliness can be.
 Now more commonly referred to as ‘social isolation’, loneliness in its more severe forms is now seen as a contributor to many social ills including violence, suicide and substance abuse.